Code-Institute-Submissions/Code-Institute-MS1/README.md

 ## Features

-- Website should be responsive across differetn devices.
+- The website should be responsive across different devices.
-- Have some interactive elements such as the buttons, dropdown menu and google map.
+- Have some interactive elements such as the buttons, dropdown menu, and google map.

 ### Taking The Project Further

 If I were taking the project further there are some features I believe would benefit the website and add more functionality to it:
-- Adding a check-out screen for when customers sign-up for membership.
+- Adding a check-out screen for when customers sign-up for a membership.
-- Having a system where a customer can view time slots on a calender when booking onto classes.
+- Having a system where a customer can view time slots on a calendar when booking onto classes.
 - The website would also benefit from a scrolling news section on the homepage.

 ## Technologies